 We may release your information you have submitted to us to perform under these Terms of Services and your performance.
 We will inform you what information will be released at what stage or purposes of you engagement with another User.
 You will not provide your financial information (for example, your credit card or bank account information), or wire or otherwise send money to other User’s.

 YOU ARE SOLELY RESPONSIBLE FOR YOUR INTERACTIONS WITH OTHER USERS.
-YOU UNDERSTAND THAT BUZ’D DOES NOT CONDUCT CRIMINAL BACKGROUND CHECKS ON ITS REGISTERED USERS OR OTHERWISE INQUIRE INTO THE BACKGROUND OF ITS USERS.
-BUZ’D MAKES NO REPRESENTATIONS OR WARRANTIES AS TO THE CONDUCT OR COMPATIBILITY OF USERS.
+YOU UNDERSTAND THAT BUZD DOES NOT CONDUCT CRIMINAL BACKGROUND CHECKS ON ITS REGISTERED USERS OR OTHERWISE INQUIRE INTO THE BACKGROUND OF ITS USERS.
+BUZD MAKES NO REPRESENTATIONS OR WARRANTIES AS TO THE CONDUCT OR COMPATIBILITY OF USERS.

 ALTHOUGH WE MAY GUIDE THIRD PARTY SERVICE PROVIDERS ON WHAT TERMS AND CONDITIONS SHOULD APPLY BETWEEN THEM AND YOU (AS A USER) AND ALTHOUGH WE MAKE THOSE TERMS AND CONDITIONS AVAILABLE VIA OUR SERVICES (FOR YOUR CONVENIENCE), WE ARE NOT A PARTY TO THE AGREEMENT (“SERVICES AGREEMENT”) BETWEEN YOU AND THE THIRD PARTY SERVICE PROVIDER AND WILL NOT BE LIABLE FOR ANY CLAIM OR LIABILITY UNDER SAID AGREEMENTS.
 THE RULE OF CONSTRUCTION THAT THE SERVICES AGREEMENT SHALL BE INTERPRETED AGAINST THE PARTY RESPONSIBLE FOR THE DRAFTING OR PREPARATION OF THE AGREEMENTS, SHALL NOT APPLY.
 ACCORDINGLY YOU INDEMNIFY US AGAINST ANY CLAIM, DAMAGE, LOSS OR COST THAT MAY RESULT FROM THE SERVICES AGREEMENT OR THE BREACH OF SAME.